-The use of marijuana for medical purposes has opened up a market for infusing THC oils using decarbed cannabis.
-THC is the psychoactive substance that gives users the effects they are looking for when they consume marijuana.
+The use of marijuana for medical purposes has opened up a market for infusing oils with Tetrahydrocannabinol, otherwise know as THC.
+As we all know THC is the psychoactive substance that gives users the effects they are looking for when they consume marijuana.
 As the health benefits of marijuana have become widely acknowledged, consumers have begun cooking with weed oils as part of their regular diets.
-This blog is meant to explain the process on how to make THC oils or cannabutter, provides tips for making infused products and most importantly shows you eight ways to use weed oils.
+This blog is meant to explain the process on how to make THC oils, provides tips for making infused products and most importantly shows you eight ways to use weed oils.

 The first step is to decarboxylate your flower.
 Decarbing your cannabis before infusion is a critical step before making any sort of canna oil.
 You can go with an oil you prefer, as it is often comes down to personal preference regarding which oil is better to infuse with cannabis.
 To get the most out of your decarbed cannabis, choose an oil with good infusion rates.
 You can see more about the infusion efficiency of different oils here.
 Once you figure out which oil you want to use, whether it is coconut oil, olive oil or something more exotic it is time to begin the infusion process.
 That involves infusing the decarbed product with your oil of choice.

 If you have the NOVA, place the oil and decarbed cannabis inside for the infusion process.
 Ideally, do not grind it but rather break it up into popcorn sized nugs, but it is fine to use shake or ground bud as well.
 Throw your cannabis right in your decarboxylator (putting it in silicon or a shot glass if you’re using kief/concentrates) and let it run its cycle while you gather your ingredients.

 When you have finished decarbing you will want to do a quick infusion with your oil.
 For the oil to get infused with the THC it needs to get heated thoroughly and evenly.
 Providing too much heat or too little heat will affect the process.
 Uneven heating will also impact the process.